aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ## Stopping and Restarting the Desktop

 You may safely reboot, stop, and restart the desktop instance at any time.
 The desktop will automatically mount the EFS file-system at restart.
+If FSx for Luster file-system is enabled, it is automtically mounted, as well.

 ## Deleting the Stack